FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 ### Finding Datasets

 There are several ways to locate datasets to be registered into Wikidata.
-One consideration is that the dataset has the recommended license and an identifier.
+One needs to take into consideration the following two requirements: the dataset should have a compatible license and the dataset should have an identifier.

-Example of where open datasets with information about chemical compounds can be found include:
+Examples of where open datasets with information about chemical compounds can be found include:

 * [Figshare](https://figshare.com/)
 * [Zenodo](https://zenodo.org/)